 The PCC is committed to reducing the carbon footprint and wider environmental impact of policing.
 There are currently 18 fully electric and 47 hybrid vehicles in the fleet, with charging points at all the divisional headquarters and principal sites.
 The total fleet currently stands at 786 vehicles and there are plans for further investment to bring the electric fleet to 27% of the total fleet with an additional 60 charging points across the estate.
-The force is undertaking work to identify how the fleet can transition over time to become fully electric, whilst ensuring officers can travel the required distances.
+The force is undertaking work to identify how the fleet can transition over time to become fully electric, whilst ensuring the fleet continues to meet operational requirements.
 There is currently a review taking place in one location using seven electric vehicles.
 Following the outcome of this review, the PCC is committed to continue introducing electric/hybrid vehicles to replace the fleet where it meets operational requirement.